riyazmullaji/Learned-basics-of-flask/README.md

-Memory updated
-Here's a basic README file that outlines what you've learned so far:

 Flask Project Learning Journey
 Overview
 This project serves as a learning exercise for getting familiar with Flask, a micro web framework for Python.
 Throughout this journey, I have learned the basics of creating web applications, routing, handling forms, and creating APIs.